andresribeiro/ciara-docs/deploying.md

 All deployment-related configurations are managed within the `ciara.config.json` file located in the root of your project.

+Before making your first deploy, you should manually connect to your server via SSH at least once.
+This is to add the server's host key to your local `known_hosts` file, preventing "Host key verification failed" errors during deployment.

 To make your first deploy, run:

 ```bash